Walby

-Walby is a hamlet in the civil parish of Stanwix Rural, in the Carlisle district, in the county of Cumbria, England.
+Walby is a hamlet in the civil parish of Stanwix Rural, in the Cumberland district, in the county of Cumbria, England.
 It is a few miles away from the city of Carlisle and near the hamlet of Linstock.
 It is on Willow Beck near the River Eden and is about half a mile away from the main A689 road.
 It has an open farm.
 Circa 1870, it had a population of 40 as recorded in the Imperial Gazetteer of England and Wales.
 The surname derives from the place.